Nile: Ancient Niles

 During the late-Miocene Messinian salinity crisis, when the Mediterranean Sea was a closed basin and evaporated to the point of being empty or nearly so, the Nile cut its course down to the new base level until it was several hundred metres below world ocean level at Aswan and 2400 m below Cairo.
 This created a very long and deep canyon which was filled with sediment after the Mediterranean was recreated.
 At some point the sediments raised the riverbed sufficiently for the river to overflow westward into a depression to create Lake Moeris.

 Lake Tanganyika drained northwards into the Nile until the Virunga Volcanoes blocked its course in Rwanda.
 The Nile was much longer at that time, with its furthest headwaters in northern Zambia.
 The currently existing Nile first flowed during the former parts of the Würm glaciation period.

+Affad 23 is an archaeological site located in alluvial deposits formed by an ancient channel of the Nile in the Affad region of southern Dongola Reach, Sudan.